Special Educational Needs & Disabilities

 Homework Club:

-Homework Club is open to all students from 3.15-4pm every day.
-Students have access to computers if required and ISAs are on hand to help any students if needed.
+Year group homework clubs run once a week (3.05-4pm) and are open to all students.
+Students have access to computers if required and ISAs/ SEN staff are on hand to help any students if needed.
 Many students benefit from having this structured time and space to complete their homework.
 The DSC run their own homework club Mon – Fri and have communication support workers supporting on a Rota basis.

-If you have any queries about SEND at Thomas Tallis please contact Mrs Pollitt, SENDCO.
+If you have any queries about SEND at Thomas Tallis please contact Ms Lucy Pollitt, SENDCO.

 - To be a safe, nurturing environment for all students